-(See Humanities for former HST 204)
+(See Humanities for former HST 204

-HIST 1301 History Of The United States (3)
+HIST 1301 History of the United States (3)

-(This is a common course number.
+common course number.
 Last year's course prefix/number HST 101)

 The history of the United States is presented, beginning with the European background and first discoveries.
 The pattern of exploration, settlement, and development of institutions is followed throughout the colonial period and the early national experience to 1877.
 (3 Lec.)